 Where to find out more

-Vacancies are advertised by recruitment agencies, in national newspapers and in publications such as Creative Review, Campaign, The Drum, Marketing, Media Week, and Marketing Week.
-Some agencies operate graduate recruitment schemes, for which early applications are advisable (contact your careers service for details, or refer to the IPA's 'Advertising Fact File').
+Vacancies are advertised by recruitment agencies, in national newspapers and in publications such as Creative Review, Campaign, The Drum, Media Week and Marketing Week.
+Some agencies operate graduate recruitment schemes, for which early applications are advisable (contact your careers service for details).

 Candidates need confidence, enthusiasm, stamina, determination and perseverance to succeed, as there is intense competition for jobs.
-Many posts are never advertised, so speculative applications are essential - directories such as Advertisers Annual, Creative Handbook and BRAD Advertiser and Agency List may be useful for these.
+Many posts are never advertised, so speculative applications are essential - directories such as Advertising Annual, Marketing & Creative Handbook and BRAD Advertiser and Agency List may be useful for these.
 A good portfolio of work should be prepared to demonstrate abilities to employers.